Skip to content

 Overshow acts as a personal, searchable memory of your working day, and can produce a daily summary of what you captured so nothing important slips past.

 Overshow gives that reasoning back.
-It runs on your machine, captures your meetings and your screen, indexes your documents, and lets you ask why a decision was made — returning a grounded answer with the source quote and a deep-link to the discussion where it happened: the trade-offs raised, the constraint that settled it, the person who pushed for it.
+It runs on your machine, captures your meetings and your screen, indexes your documents, and lets you trace what led to a decision.
+The answer includes the source quote and a deep-link to the discussion where it happened: the trade-offs raised, the constraint that settled it, and the person who pushed for it.
 Decisions and action items are also stored as first-class commitments, so the outcome is recorded, not just the conversation.

 This is your personal trail through scattered context, not a shared backlog.
 It reflects what you specifically saw and said.
 Because capture, indexing and search run locally and your data sits in an encrypted store, your unreleased plans, internal discussions and source material stay on your own machine.